Skip to main content

 Plot it on a chart.
 The visual trend is powerful.
 A line slowly creeping upward from $25,000 to $32,000 in monthly burn over six months is a clear signal that spending is drifting, even if no single expense seems unreasonable.

-The Burn Rate Conversation You Need to Have
+The Burn Rate Conversation Worth Having

 State it plainly: "Our net burn is $X. We have $Y in the bank.
 That gives us Z months of runway."
 Everyone should know these three numbers at all times.
 Surprises about runway are the kind of surprises that kill companies.